Allen-dududu/Coast/README.md

 ## Saga
 The Saga model is to split a distributed transaction into multiple local transactions.
 Each local transaction has a corresponding execution module and compensation module.
 When any local transaction in the Saga transaction fails, it can be restored by calling the relevant compensation method. to achieve eventual transaction consistency.

+## TCC
+TCC is also a compensating transaction.
+This model requires each service of the application to provide three interfaces: Try, Confirm, and Cancel.
+Its core idea is to release the lock on resources as soon as possible by reserving resources.
+If the transaction can be committed , the confirmation of reserved resources is completed, and if the transaction is to be rolled back, the reserved resources are released.

 ### Nuget

 You can run the following command to install Coast in your project.